Hurricane Isaias: August 4 event

+A waterspout over the Long Island Sound moved onshore before quickly dissipating.
+A house had its roof blown off, and several pine trees were snapped.
+This was the first tornado on record in Connecticut to be associated with a tropical storm or hurricane.

 Canada

 Damage was rather minimal in Eastern Canada.
 By 8 A.M.
 EDT on August 5, 26,138 Hydro-Quebec customers had lost power.
 Across the province of Quebec, over 38,189 homes lost power because of the tropical storm.
 At the height of the storm, nearly 75,000 people were without electricity, more than half of them in the Capitale-Nationale, where winds were around 70 km/h (43 mph).
 At Île d'Orléans, gusts of 91 km/h were recorded (56.5 mph).
 Further west, Trois-Rivières received 100 mm of rain, and 120 mm fell in Charlevoix.

 Aftermath

 In North Carolina, Governor Roy Cooper, toured the area hit by the EF3 tornado in Windsor, North Carolina, saying it was "devastating" to see what happened to the area.
 A state of emergency was also declared in 13 counties in New York due to damage caused by the storm.
 Thousands of customers throughout the Tri-State (NY-NJ-CT) area remained without power for over a week after the storm, with Governor Cuomo and the New York State Legislature launching an investigation into different utility companies' respective responses.
 A state of emergency was declared in Connecticut due to 700,000 residents losing power.
 On August 6, Connecticut governor Ned Lamont activated the Connecticut National Guard to assist with power restoration efforts in the state.
 Eversource was later fined $28.6 million, with United Illuminating being fined $1.2 million, due to their slow response to the storm.